ashwinvis/myst-reader/README.md

 > front-matter metadata to [Python-Markdown’s Meta-Data
 > format](https://python-markdown.github.io/extensions/meta_data/).

-As an compromise and in order to support both metadata formats (although this means deviating away from MyST standard), title case headers are acceptable.
+As a compromise and in order to support both metadata formats (although this means deviating away from MyST standard), title case headers are acceptable.
 The advantage is that files are compatible with both MyST reader and Pelican's Markdown reader.